 SPECIAL NEEDS and CONSIDERATIONS

-Students in our programswill experience hands-on learning in STEAM (science, technology, engineering, arts, and math) education by rotating to a new course every two weeks.
-CHICAT families can choose any of the following programs to enroll their middle school student for the Fall!
+Students in our programswill experience hands-on learning in STEAM (science, technology, engineering, arts, and math) education.Starting April 10th, 2023, CHICAT will be running a 9-week session for CHICAT families.
+Parents can choose any of the following programs to enroll their middle school student for the Spring!

 Students in enrolled in CHICAT's programs will participate in focus groups that are vital to our research, which include refining or modifying our current programs and resources.